MiWeiss/Project-Tips/README.md

 You can use various tools (e.g. PMD, CPD) to help you with this. [-> PF2 Design Principles](./pf2_specific/good_practice)

 #### :+1: :+1: High test coverage with meaningful tests
-Make sure all your code is covered by automated unit tests.
+Make sure all your code is covered by unit tests.

-Your tests should be reasonable: They should check for more than just a happy path, but also treat edge conditions.
+Your tests should be effective: They should check for more than just a happy path and also treat edge conditions.
 Rule of Thumb (Mutation Testing): If all your tests are green and you change a random piece of correct and tested code to something wrong, at least one test should fail.